ray-project/ray/doc/source/serve/http-servehandle.rst

     class FastAPIWrapper:
         pass

 This is useful for scaling out an existing FastAPI app with no modifications necessary.
+Existing middlewares, automatic OpenAPI documentation generation, and other advanced FastAPI features should work as-is.
-You can also combine routes defined this way with routes defined on the Deployment:
+You can also combine routes defined this way with routes defined on the deployment:

 .. code-block:: python